Mensi-Mohamed-Amine/Red-Pointer-CTF-Writeups/ChatSystemBreach/README.md

 ---

+## Static Analysis (IDA Pro)

+The first thing that stood out was that both the chat name and password buffers are allocated with the same size (`0x40`).
+This immediately suggested a potential tcache reuse: if we free the chat name and then allocate a password, the new `s1` pointer will point to the same memory previously used by the chat name, enabling a use-after-free exploit.

 ## How to solve

 This binary implements a chat system vulnerable to a classic **tcache-based use-after-free (UAF)**.
 Exploiting this UAF allows us to write arbitrary data into the "password" buffer (`s1` chunk), which is critical for bypassing a password check in `verify_password()`.
 Successfully passing the check triggers a call to `system("./log")` revealing the flag.